gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

-The protection engine, independently from the security characteristics, needs to be capable working on an unreliable transport mechanism same as UDP and have its own key management capability.
+The protection engine, independently from the security characteristics, needs to be capable working on an unreliable transport mechanism same as UDP in regards to the payloads of the CRYPTO chunk, and have its own key management capability.
+SCTP is capable of providing reliable transport of key-management messages.

-SCTP CRYPTO chunk directly exploits the protection engine by requesting protection and unprotection of a buffer, in particular the protection buffer shall never exceed the SCTP payload size thus protection engine shall be aware of the PMTU (see {{pmtu}}).
+SCTP CRYPTO chunk directly exploits the protection engine by requesting protection and unprotection of a buffer, in particular the protection buffer should never exceed the possible SCTP packet size thus protection engine needs to be aware of the PMTU (see {{pmtu}}).

 The key management part of the protection engine is the set of data and procedures that take care of key distribution, verification, and update.
-For key management the Protection Engines exploit SCTP DATA chunks having a dedicated Payload Protocol Identifier.
+For key management the Protection Engines uses SCTP DATA chunks identified with a dedicated Payload Protocol Identifier.
+The protection engine can specify if the transmission of any key-managment messages are non-reliable or reliable transmitted by SCTP.

-During initialization, that is before Association reaches the ESTABLISHED state (see {{state-diagram}}), inband Key Management SHALL exploit DATA chunks with Protection Engine PPID (see {{iana-payload-protection-id}}), those DATA chunks SHALL be sent unprotected.
+During initialization, that is before Association reaches the ESTABLISHED state (see {{state-diagram}}), inband Key Management use DATA chunks that SHALL use the Protection Engine PPID (see
-As soon as the Association reaches ESTABLISHED state, Key management of protection engine is RECOMMENDED to use SCTP DATA chunks with Protection Engine PPID inside SCTP CRYPTO chunk for handshaking, in that case any packet being exchanged between protection engine peers shall be transported as payload of Crypto chunk (see {{crypto-chunk}}).
+{{iana-payload-protection-id}}).
+These DATA chunks SHALL be sent unprotected by the protection engine as no keys have been established yet.
+As soon as the SCTP Association reaches PROTECTED state, any protection engine that uses inband key management, i.e. sent using SCTP DATA chunks with the Protection Engine PPID, will have their message protected inside SCTP CRYPTO chunk protected with the currently established key.

 Key management MAY use other mechanism than what provided by SCTP CRYPTO chunks, in any case the mechanism for key management MUST be detailed